amitguptagwl/amitguptagwl/README.md

 ![](fxp-users.png)

 ## Career Aspiration
 Free and open to being part of any research work.
 I would be lucky if it's related to nature or scientific research.
-Please keep me away from configuration, management, or documentation work—I have a short textual memory.

 ---